PJM Glossary

 Net Energy & Ancillary Services (E&AS) Offset

-Value representing historical energy revenue and tariff-defined ancillary services revenue ($/MW-year) for a reference combustion turbine which is used to offset the value of Cost on New Entry (CONE) in order to determine the net value of CONE (Net CONE).
+A value representing historical energy revenue and Tariff-defined ancillary services revenue ($/MW-year) for a reference combustion turbine, which is used to offset the value of cost of new entry in order to determine the net value of the cost of new entry.

 Net Interchange (energy)